athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Rekhep.md

     desc: " (divine,holy) Any weapon gains the _[[Equipment/Holy|Holy]]_ rune while the rekhep wields it."

   - name: "Living Shield"
-    desc: "`pf2:1`  The rekhep grants an adjacent ally a +2 circumstance bonus to AC until they’re no longer adjacent or until the start of the archon’s next turn, whichever comes first.
-When the rekhep uses Archon’s Protection against an attack against the shielded ally, the rekhep gains the resistance and takes the damage rather than the ally.\n* * *\n\n[[Bestiary Effects/Effect_ Living Shield|Effect: Living Shield]]"
+    desc: "`pf2:1`  The rekhep grants an adjacent ally a +2 circumstance bonus to AC until they're no longer adjacent or until the start of the archon's next turn, whichever comes first.
+When the rekhep uses Archon's Protection against an attack against the shielded ally, the rekhep gains the resistance and takes the damage rather than the ally.\n* * *\n\n[[Bestiary Effects/Effect_ Living Shield|Effect: Living Shield]]"

   - name: "Terrifying Smite"
-    desc: "`pf2:2` (emotion,fear,mental) The rekhep makes a Strike against an enemy that has one of the rekhep’s allies within its reach.
-On a hit, the target takes an additional 2d8 mental damage and is [[Conditions/Frightened 1|Frightened 2]].
+    desc: "`pf2:2` (emotion,fear,mental) The rekhep makes a Strike against an enemy that has one of the rekhep's allies within its reach.
+On a hit, the target takes an additional 2d8 mental damage and is [[Conditions/Frightened|Frightened 2]].
 The extra damage and frightened value are doubled on a critical hit."

 ```